devnoot/UZDoom/Compilation.md

 These instructions will be for compiling with CMake as this is considered the simplest and most well-supported way to compile on Windows.
 32-bit versions of UZDoom are not supported.

-Make sure you have [CMake](https://cmake.org/download/#latest) and Microsoft Visual Studio Community downloaded (only 2019 and above are officially supported).
+Make sure you have [CMake](https://cmake.org/download/#latest) and Microsoft Visual Studio Community installed (only 2019 and above are officially supported).
+Visual Studio will need the "Desktop development with C++" workflow enabled.
 If you wish to stay up-to-date with UZDoom development, you can use [Git](https://git-scm.com/install/windows) to clone the repo.
 Otherwise, you can download the source as a ZIP from the `Code` button on the Code tab (make sure to extract it if you do).

 ### CMake GUI Instructions